apache/nuttx/Documentation/platforms/arm/imxrt/boards/teensy-4.x/index.rst

 selecting ``CONFIG_TEENSY_40=y``.

 This configuration runs over LPUART1 (pins 24 and 25 on Teensy).
-Communication over USB console can be turn on, but it couses problems with FlexCAN.
+Communication over USB console can be turn on, but it causes problems with FlexCAN.

 netnsh-4.1
 ----------